Boeing 737: Wingtips

 The Original -100 and -200 series were built without wingtip devices, but these were later introduced to improve fuel efficiency.
 The 737 has evolved four winglet types: the 737-200 Mini-winglet, 737 Classic/NG Blended Winglet, 737 Split Scimitar Winglet, and 737 MAX Advanced Technology Winglet.
 The 737-200 Mini-winglets are part of the Quiet Wing Corp modification kit that received certification in 2005.

 Blended winglets were standard on the 737 NG since 2000 and are available for retrofit on 737 Classic models.
 These winglets stand approximately 8 ft tall and are installed at the wing tips.
 They improve fuel efficiency by up to 5% through lift-induced drag reduction achieved by moderating wingtip vortices.

 Split Scimitar winglets became available in 2014 for the 737-800, 737-900ER, BBJ2 and BBJ3, and in 2015 for the 737-700, 737-900 and BBJ1.
 Split Scimitar winglets were developed by Aviation Partners, the same Seattle-based corporation that developed the blended winglets; the Split Scimitar winglets produce up to a 5.5% fuel savings per aircraft compared to 3.3% savings for the blended winglets.
 Southwest Airlines flew their first flight of a 737-800 with Split Scimitar winglets on April 14, 2014.
-The next generation 737, 737 MAX, will feature an Advanced Technology (AT) Winglet that is produced by Boeing.
-The Boeing AT Winglet resembles a cross between the Blended Winglet and the Split Scimitar Winglet.
+The 737 MAX features an Advanced Technology (AT) winglet produced by Boeing that resembles a cross between the Blended winglet and the Split Scimitar winglet.

-An optional Enhanced Short Runway Package was developed for use on short runways.